SanchayniB/Data-Preparation-and-EDA/README.md

 # Data-Preparation-and-EDA
-Rudimentary repo for data preparation and EDA in python
+Rudimentary repo for data preparation and EDA in python <br>
+Curated using various git repos and online sources